winsoft666/veigar/README.md

 - No concept of server and client, and each Veigar instance can call each other.

-- No network, port availability issue.
+- No network, port availability issue, fake availability issues of port on Windows especially.

 - Support 3 call methods: Synchronous, Asynchronous with Promise, Asynchronous with Callback.